Ronnie Taylor: Career

-After some time, he decided to transition into the Director of Photography and is most known for his work on the completion of Gandhi (1982) as the new director of Photography after the original, Billy Williams, had a medical emergency.
 Afterward, Taylor would continue working on films and commercials.
 It was through a chance meeting during the production of commercials that he came to become acquainted with Italian director Dario Argento.
 The two would pair up again and form a partnership.
 Taylor worked on three films with Argento: Phantom of the Opera (1998), and Sleepless (2001).
 Sleepless is marked as the final film in Taylor's filmography and decided to officially retire in 2001, at the age of 77.
 He bought a property in Ibiza, Spain where he spent the rest of his life.
 Taylor continued his passion for film past his retirement, frequently participating in the Ibiza International Film Festival and was awarded the Ibiza IFF's achievement award.

 He is featured in the book Conversations with Cinematographers by David A Ellis, published by Scarecrow Press.